Afternoon Tea at COMO The Halkin

 Basque Country Savouries

 The afternoon tea unlike other traditional afternoon tea is served in two courses a savoury then a sweet.
 We started with the savoury.
-There was a confidence conveyed through the delicacies served that told us the chef was very proud of both the concept of the English afternoon tea and the food of the Basque country in Spain.
-Each of the six savoury offerings were brilliantly explained by our waiter and we ate them in the order suggested.
+There was confidence conveyed through the delicacies served that told us the chef was very proud of both the concept of the English afternoon tea and the food of the Basque country in Spain.
+Each of the six savoury offerings was brilliantly explained by our waiter and we ate them in the order suggested.

 There were some clever surprises, for example, the tomato, watermelon and strawberry soup was one of the highlights and went particularly well with the Jasmine Pearls tea.
 The introduction of some ingredients straight from the Basque Country was delightful, including Txangurro spider crab and Txistorra sausage.
 The crab was presented in a fun, edible shell which was reminiscent of a crab shell and the whole tasty morsel transported you to a rock pool.
 The Egg and Waffle was a satisfying combination of crunch with a smokey sauce and a perfect creamy egg yolk.
 The ham croquettes were probably the most traditionally Spanish thing on the plate. – two tasty bites that would liven any afternoon tea and they offer them as a bar snack too, along with other items on the menu.